PremKumarBale/Ride_Hailing_Research_Project/README.md

 * Ensure your dataset contains columns relevant to ride-hailing analysis, such as pricing, ride types, and weather conditions.

 Running the Analysis Scripts:
-1)Start by running the "1_DataCleaning.ipynb" notebook to clean and prepare the data.
+1. Start by running the "1_DataCleaning.ipynb" notebook to clean and prepare the data.
-2)Proceed with "2_ExploratoryDataAnalysis1.ipynb" for initial data exploration.
+2. Proceed with "2_ExploratoryDataAnalysis1.ipynb" for initial data exploration.
-3)Use "3_Assumptions.ipynb" to check various assumptions relevant to the data.
+3. Use "3_Assumptions.ipynb" to check various assumptions relevant to the data.
-4)Follow with "4_Regression_Comparative Analysis.ipynb" for regression analysis.
+4. Follow with "4_Regression_Comparative Analysis.ipynb" for regression analysis.
-5)Finally, run "5_Factor&_SegmentationAnalysis.ipynb" for more advanced analysis, including factor and segmentation analysis.
+5. Finally, run "5_Factor&_SegmentationAnalysis.ipynb" for more advanced analysis, including factor and segmentation analysis.

 * Each notebook contains detailed instructions and comments explaining the code and the analysis process.
 * Ensure that each notebook is run in sequence as they may depend on the outputs and processed data from the previous steps. ​